 An introduction to humanities-based approaches to the study of media and culture.
 Theories of textual and visual signification are introduced, including the contributions of discursive contexts and audience expectations.
 The class considers questions of teast, quality, and cultural identity, particularly as applied to contemporary and emerging technologies.
+Open to students who have been admitted to the Communication and Media Studies (CMS) minor or BA programs.

-Prerequisite(s): CMS 2100 (C), COMM 1110 (C), ENGL1102 (C).
+Prerequisite(s): CMS 2010, (C), CMS 2100 (C), COMM 1110 (C), ENGL1102 (C).